 The benefit you’re offering is not that you are passionate about helping people (though, I’m sure you are!)
 It’s not that you’re the quickest, or the most fairly priced, or have the most awards in your industry (even if you are/do).
 All of those things – and similar details – could be great features of what you do, but none of them are the main benefits.

-The benefit is more intangible and emotional and generally revolves around bringing some sort of relief, achievement, or happiness to your client.
+The benefit is more intangible and emotional and generally revolves around bringing some sort of relief, achievement, safety, status, or happiness to your client.
 And it’s incredibly important to be able to articulate what that benefit is.

 I’ll use my own agency as an example.
 I could tell you about the features of what I offer (a mobile responsive website, a custom logo, a streamlined process) but those aren’t benefits.
 In contrast, the benefits would be: gaining more confidence in your business, the relief of stress that comes from having a reliable brand and website in place for booking clients, and the lifestyle and freedom that comes with a successful business.